 The lawsuit argues that the DOL’s recently finalized H-2A rule, already blocked from being enforced in 17 states, illegally gives temporary agriculture workers collective bargaining rights, restricts the First Amendment rights of farmers who employ H-2A workers, and creates additional burdens for employers and state governments.

-The plaintiffs believe these actions will harm the American agriculture industry, according to a press release from by the plaintiffs.
+The plaintiffs believe these actions will harm the American agriculture industry, according to a press release from the plaintiffs.

 “DOL is exacerbating an already enormously challenging labor crisis for growers and agriculture employers across the country.
 This lawsuit challenges the unauthorized process through which DOL passed this rule and the unlawful and unconstitutional impacts it has on American agriculture employers,” said IFPA CEO Cathy Burns.
 “Our industry is dedicated to providing fresh, healthy foods that nourish the world, but without certainty in the H-2A program, which provides farmers access to qualified, valued foreign workers and, likewise, gives those workers the ability to legally work in the United States, it is much harder for us to grow and harvest the fresh fruit and vegetables consumers want and expect throughout the year.”